Repsejs/CM2036-gesture-recognition-lab/README.md

 https://github.com/Repsejs/gesture_data_collection
 ```

-(Make sure to place the folder in your gd32v103 toolchain projects folder and use your toolchains provided makefile and such!)
+(Make sure to place the folder in your gd32v103 toolchain projects folder and use your toolchains provided makefile, .deps, and .vscode!)

 ### 4. Prepare Your Data